 “The T cell soldiers come to the battle and want to fight,” she said, “but when they arrive they are useless.”
 Keytruda blocks the activity of the proteins, allowing the immune system and its T cells to go after the tumor.

 Keytruda, which is manufactured by Merck, was approved by the FDA in September 2014 for use in treatment for late stage melanoma.
-Two months ago, it was given the OK for use in treatment of advanced non-small cell lung cancer.
+Two months ago,

 So far, Opdivo, Keytruda, and other drugs have had promising early results.